 The Thai birds’ eye chillies are producing, as always, they go all year round and the birds haven’t attacked them for a while.
-I’m hoping those birds were migrants and they’ve gone, they were a kind of very glossy red-eyed starling and they could strip all the chillies off a small bush in moments.
+I’m hoping those birds were migrants and they’ve gone.
+They were a kind of very glossy red-eyed starling and they could strip all the chillies off a small bush in moments.

 We have loads of chillies and peppers grown from seed at various stages.
 A feed of manure seems to have really perked them up.

 Growing well now, about to flower.
 They seem to prefer the warmer weather now.